 News from our local Police

 Now that the HUB is open and up and running, the next stage is the demolition of the old health centre and library building.
-This process will start on Monday 18th February.
-The area will be cordoned off for safety reasons, and everything will be done to keep inconvenience to a minimum.
+This process has now started and the area is cordoned off for safety reasons.
+Everything is being done to keep inconvenience to a minimum.
+Please do continue to support the shops and businesses - and don't forget to visit the library!!

 The Cotgrave to Radcliffe Greenline is open!